Theological Studies (ONLINE)

 “The total program is centered in the Christian philosophy with a confessional Lutheran emphasis….
 Concordia University seeks to develop mature Christians in whom knowledge and understanding of the Holy Scriptures, the inspired, inerrant Word of God and the source and norm of Christian truth, are united with personal faith in Jesus as God and Savior.
 Concordia’s spiritual resources are directed to the development of Christian faith and practice of Christian virtues so that the student can form value judgments and arrive at ethical principles required for purposeful living.
 Concordia’s programs … nurture religious commitment, provide insights for Christian action in the world, and … provide an opportunity for intelligent selection of vocations for service to God, church and society….
 Concordia … is interested in exerting a Christian influence on the community, nation, and world.”
 (Departmental Statement of Purpose, August 30, 2002)

-God reveals himself through His Word and, to a lesser degree, through His world.
+God reveals himself through his Word and, to a lesser degree, through his world.
 The Theological Studies Major examines the Bible, God’s revealed Word, in broad introductory overviews of the Holy Scriptures (isagogics) as well as in close reading of a particular biblical book (exegetical studies).
 The major also studies God’s providence in history.
 In addition, students receive practical training in the application of their studies in ministry to others.
 The Theological Studies Major offers some students the opportunity for a vocation in the church, either as a primary or secondary calling.

 Through participation in, and upon completion of, the Theological Studies Major at Concordia University Wisconsin, students will: